summerwind/setup-openstack-environment/README.md

 OPENSTACK_NAME=test
 ```

-You can write the metadata information to a different file using the `-o` flag.
+You can specify the output file path using the `-o` flag.

 ```
 $ setup-network-environment -o /tmp/openstack-environment